d-tidwell/YODA/resources/design-document.md

     endpoint: /patient/phr/${patientId}/

-    Creates a new PHR for patient by provider and adds to providers pending
+    Creates a new PHR for patient by provider

     data: patientId, providerName, date